CarloNicolini/carlonicolini.github.io/index.md

 </div>
 <div class="row">
 	<div class="col-xs-8">
-		<p>Physicist by training, I apply complex networks tools to study the brain.
+		<p>Physicist by education, I enjoy studying complex networks with tools from physics (statistical mechanics) and machine learning.
-		To do this I use tools from statistical mechanics and machine learning.
+		I am a scientific programmer with real-world expertise in C/C++, Matlab and Python and the ability to learn very fast any new programming framework for data analysis.
-		I am also a scientific programmer with real-world expertise in C/C++, Matlab and Python and the ability to learn very fast any new programming framework for data analysis.
+		I like to tackle new problems that require mathematical modeling and advanced computational methods.
 		<br>
-		I enjoy endurance sports, hiking in the mountains, kayaking and cross-country skiing.
+		Endurance sports are my passion, I like hiking in the mountains, kayaking and cross-country skiing.
 		</p>
 	</div>
 	<div class="col-xs-4">